parsiya/parsiya.net/content/post/2021/2021-10-24-semgrep-autofix/index.markdown

 1. Semgrep and have done [https://semgrep.dev/learn][semgrep-learn].
 2. Java and Go code.
-3. some application security topics like HttpOnly and XSS.
+3. Some application security topics like HttpOnly and XSS.

 [semgrep-learn]: https://semgrep.dev/learn